Supreme Court seems poised to reject abortion pill challenge after arguments over FDA actions

 "You need a person to be able to come in and meet the court's regular standing requirements," she said.
 "Who is your person?"

-Justices Neil Gorsuch and Ketanji Brown Jackson indicated they struggled with the scope of the decisions from lower courts that rolled back the FDA's 2016 and 2021 changes nationwide.
+Justices Neil Gorsuch and Ketanji Brown Jackson indicated they struggled with the reach of a decision that would roll back the FDA's 2016 and 2021 changes nationwide.
 Jackson said there is a "significant mismatch" between the injury claimed by the doctors and the remedy they sought — a nationwide order blocking the FDA's latest actions.

 "They're saying because we object to having to be forced to participate in this procedure, we're seeking an order preventing anyone from having access to these drugs at all," she said.